 Yes, the very same Mad Max series of movies about an Australian police officer who killed a biker gang to avenge the death of his wife and child is now a Linux game, thanks to Avalanche Studios and Feral Interactive who put it out in 2016.

 The gamer will portray the role of Mad Max himself and fight a group of raiders led by a warlord bent on killing him.
 However, he may want to watch even just the first Mad Max movie so that he’ll know what to expect from its Linux game adaptation.
-I personally like this game and always recommend other as it’s one of the favorites and best cheap steam games in the games community.
+I personally like this game and always recommend others as it’s one of the favorites and best cheap steam games in the games community.

 9. Total War: Warhammer